SecretBin-io/secretbin/README.md

 12. User B can see the secret text and or files.

 ### Encryption
+SecretBin current support two encryption algorithms; AES256-GCM with PBKDF2 and XChaCha20-Poly1305 with Scrypt.

+#### AES256-GCM with PBKDF2
 1. Generate random binary data using [Web Crypto's getRandomValues](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues)
    - baseKey := A 256 bit base key
-   - iv := A 128 bit initialization vector
+   - iv := A 96 bit initialization vector
-   - salt := A 64 bit salt
+   - salt := A 128 bit salt
 2. Generate a encryption key with [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) using [Web Crypto's deriveKey](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/deriveKey)
-   - key := PBKDF2(base Key + password, salt, 100000 iterations, SHA-256)
+   - key := PBKDF2(base Key + password, salt, 210000 iterations, SHA-512)
 3. Encrypt the secret with **AES256-GCM** using [Web Crypto's encrypt](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt)
    - enc := AES256-GCM(secret, baseKey, iv, adata: []) # _adata is not used, so leave it empty_

+#### XChaCha20-Poly1305 with Scrypt
+1. Generate random binary data using [Web Crypto's getRandomValues](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues)
+   - baseKey := A 256 bit base key
+   - nonce := A 192 bit nonce
+   - salt := A 128 bit salt
+2. Generate a encryption key with [Scrypt](https://en.wikipedia.org/wiki/Scrypt) using [@noble/hashes](https://github.com/paulmillr/noble-hashes)
+   - key := Scrypt(base Key + password, salt, N = 2 ** 15, r = 8, p = 3)
+3. Encrypt the secret with **XChaCha20-Poly1305** using [@noble/ciphers](https://github.com/paulmillr/noble-ciphers)
+   - enc := XChaCha20-Poly1305(secret, baseKey, nonce, adata: []) # _adata is not used, so leave it empty_

 ## How Can I Use This App?
 Unfortunately, I only develop the app.
 I do not host it myself.
 Why?
 I am a developer and not a lawyer.
 Since I operate from the EU, SecretBin would need a privacy policy in order to operate it.
 I don't know how to write one and I can't be bothered to pay someone to do it.

 That being said, it you want to host SecretBin yourself, you can.
 You have to options to host SecretBin yourself: